The European Geoparks Network was established in June 2000 by four Geoparks:

 Each Institutional and Cooperating Member of the EGN shall pay an annual promotional fee at a rate recommended by the EGN Advisory Committee and approved by the Coordination Committee.

-Every year, the EGN Coordination Committee shall announce the amount of the annual membership fee for the following year.
+Every year, the EGN Coordination Committee will announce the amount of the annual membership fee for the following year.

 4.2.
 Period Covered by the Promotional Fee

-The annual promotional fee shall cover the calendar year in question.
+The annual promotional fee will cover the calendar year in question.

 Article 05.
 Members Representation